teledyne-e2v/gst-barcode-reader/README.md

 # Dependencies

 The following libraries are required for this plugin.
+- v4l-utils
+- libv4l-dev
 - libgstreamer1.0-dev
 - libgstreamer-plugins-base1.0-dev

-Install them with:
+#### Debian based system (Jetson):

 ```
-sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev
+sudo apt install v4l-utils libv4l-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev
 ```
+##### Note : if you are using a Yocto distribution, look at the github to find a .bbappend file which provides all packages to your distribution

+### For compilation
+Note : gcc autotools and make are installed by default in most of linux distributions (not on all yocto images).

+- gcc
+- (autotools + make) or (meson + ninja)

+### For usage

+- gstreamer-1.0

 # Compilation

-First you must make sure that your device's clock is correctly setup.
-Otherwise the compilation will fail.
+## Ubuntu

-## Cmake 3.23.2
+### Cmake 3.23.2
 This specific version of cmake is required for Zxing installation.
 Download it with:
 ```
 wget https://cmake.org/files/v3.23/cmake-3.23.2-linux-aarch64.tar.gz